Baltic Centre for Contemporary Art

 Baltic Centre for Contemporary Art (also known simply as (the) Baltic, stylised as BALTIC) is a centre for contemporary art located on the south bank of the River Tyne in Gateshead, Tyne and Wear, England.
 It hosts a frequently changing variety of exhibitions, events, and educational programmes with no permanent exhibition.
 The idea to open a centre for contemporary arts in Gateshead was developed in the 1990s, which was a time of regeneration for the local area—the Sage and Gateshead Millennium Bridge was also being conceived of in this period.

 Baltic opened in July 2002 in a converted flour mill, which had operated in various capacities from 1950 to 1984.
 The architectural design of Baltic was devised by Dominic Williams of Ellis Williams Architects, who won a competition to design the new contemporary arts centre in 1994.
 The building features exhibition spaces, a visitor centre, a rooftop restaurant and external viewing platforms which offer views of the River Tyne.
-Baltic's current director, the centre's fifth, is Sarah Munro, who joined in November 2015.
+Baltic's current director, the centre's fifth, is Sarah Munro MBE, who joined in November 2015.
 As of January 2022, Baltic had welcomed over 8 million visitors.